-Janusz Korwin-Mikke has been famous for years for statements that balance on the border between provocation and bitter truth.
-This experienced politician and columnist is fond of hitting sensitive topics - from family policy to the pension system to the economy - always spicing his judgments with a large dose of irony.
-In a recent interview, he again did not disappoint: he sprinkled bon mots that amuse some to tears and infuriate others.
-However, under the humorous cover of his words are serious and even brutally logical punch lines.
+Janusz Korwin-Mikke has been famous for years for his statements that balance on the border between provocation and bitter truth.
+This experienced politician and publicist likes to tackle sensitive topics – from family policy, through the pension system, to economics – always seasoning his judgments with a generous dose of irony.
+In a recent interview, he did not disappoint: he peppered his speech with bon mots that made some people laugh until they cried and left others speechless.
+However, beneath the humorous veneer of his words lie theses that Korwin-Mikke presents as logical and consistent, although not everyone shares his way of thinking.

-The first culprit is the removal of children from the family by the all-powerful state.
-Korwin illustrates this with a glaring example: "If I give a child a slap on the ass, I can go to jail - in other words, I have violated the ass of state property." - he mocks, deliberately sharpening the picture of the situation.
-In the old days, when a family tragedy happened, sympathy was due to the mother and father.
-Today," the politician argues, "the child is treated as state property, for which the state holds the parents accountable.
-It is officials who decide whether a child needs to be vaccinated, what the child's education program should be, and even how a parent can discipline the child.
-As a result, according to Korwin-Mikke, the role of the parent has been reduced to that of caretakers guarding the "state child."
+The first culprit is the all-powerful state taking children away from their families.
+Korwin illustrates this with a striking example: "If I spank my child, I can go to jail—that is, I have violated state property, " he mocks, deliberately exaggerating the situation.
+In the old days, when a family tragedy occurred, sympathy was due to the mother and father.
+Today, the politician argues, the child is treated as the property of the state, for which the state holds the parents accountable.
+It is officials who decide whether a child needs to be vaccinated, what its education program should be, and even how a parent can discipline it.
+As a result, according to Korwin-Mikke, the role of the parent has been reduced to that of a guardian watching over the "state child."
+It is worth noting that Korwin-Mikke is using deliberate hyperbole and rhetorical provocation here, rather than a literal description of the law.
+His aim is to sharpen the debate and draw attention to what he sees as excessive state control over the upbringing of children.

 From this perspective, Korwin draws a shocking conclusion: if the offspring no longer really belong to the parents, the effort to raise the next generation ceases to make sense.
 "If children are state-owned, why give birth to and produce state-owned children?
 A slave will not produce children for his master," he chuckles provocatively.
 This perverse metaphor of slave and master strikes at the heart of his argument.
 Citizens, like subjects of the state, see no reason to "produce" children when the fruits of their efforts will be taken over by the master's court anyway.
 Korwin-Mikke suggests that people subconsciously sense this dependency - and react with rebellion in the simplest possible way, by refraining from having children.